WAP-Industries/sike-hoe/README.md

    - creates a directory called `Applications` in the user profile
    - copies the `Win32Helper.bat` file over to the directory
    - registers the `Win32Helper.bat` file to run every minute

+---

+### Customisation
+Comments in the source code will guide you on how to customise the virus to your liking